WordPress/gutenberg/docs/how-to-guides/themes/theme-json.md

 	--wp--custom--line-height--medium: 1.4;
 	--wp--custom--line-height--large: 1.8;
 }
+.wp-block-group {
+	--wp--custom--base-font: 32;
+}
 ```

 {% end %}

-Note that, the name of the variable is created by adding `--` in between each nesting level.
+Note that the name of the variable is created by adding `--` in between each nesting level and `camelCase` fields are transformed to `kebab-case`.

 ### Styles